raminmohammadi/MLOps/Labs/Data_Storage_Warehouse_Labs/Lab3/README.md

 ### Lab Title: **Advanced BigQuery: Data Transformation and Query Optimization**

+You can watch the toturial video at [Kubernetes-lab2](https://youtu.be/sw2Wy6gGBLw)

 ### Lab Objective:
 In this lab, you will learn how to:
 1. Perform advanced SQL transformations in BigQuery.